 - To promote a positive image of Family Medicine.

-- To promote the role of family physicians in primary care to public, government and other health care providers.
+- To promote the role of family physicians in primary care to the public, government, and other health care providers.

 - To perform any other activities deemed appropriate by the Board and which are compatible with the other objectives.